Uniqueness of hyperbolic Busemann functions in the Newtonian N-body problem

-and observing that, since the Hessian operator $HU$ is homogeneous of degree $-3$, it follows from (i) and (ii) that
+and observing that, since the Hessian operator $D^2U$ is homogeneous of degree $-3$, it follows from (i) and (ii) that

 for any $s\in A$ and $t\geq 0$.
-Here the operator norm is the one corresponding to the mass inner product in $E^N$.
 We now make a claim that will allow us to compare the norm of a Jacobi field with the size of a solution of a one-dimensional equation.

 \emph{Claim.} if $J$ is a Jacobi field along some $\gamma_s\in\calF$, and $y:[0,+\infty)\to \R^+$ is a solution of the differential equation

 such that $\norm{J(0)}\leq y(0)$ and $\snorm{\dot J(0)}\leq \dot y(0)$, then $\norm{J(t)}\leq y(t)$ for all $t\geq 0$.
 Let us first prove the claim assuming that the second inequality is strict, that is to say, that we have $\snorm{\dot{J}(0)}< \dot y(0)$.
 In that case we have that the set